Ungeziefi/Subnautica-Mods/T&F Rework/Docs/T&F Tweaks.md

 - "You can light flare in your hand without throwing it." ([Flare Repair (BepInEx)](https://www.nexusmods.com/subnautica/mods/452) already does that and more.)
 - "When in main menu you can use mouse wheel to select next or previous savegame slot."
 (Adding it without keyboard support doesn't make sense, you'd still need to click with the mouse.)
 - Main menu email box toggle.
 (Undocumented but found in the code.
 (You can use [Minimal Main Menu](https://www.nexusmods.com/subnautica/mods/2319) instead.)
-- "Key bind to transfer all items from a container." ([Container Utilities](https://www.nexusmods.com/subnautica/mods/x) already does that and more.)
+- "Key bind to transfer all items from a container."
+(Container Utilities already does that and more (WIP).)
-- "Key bind to to transfer all items of the same type from a container." ([Container Utilities](https://www.nexusmods.com/subnautica/mods/x) already does that and more.)
+- "Key bind to transfer all items of the same type from a container."
+(Container Utilities (WIP) already does that and more.)
-- "Now when you open a container that allows to add only certain types of items, you can easily see those items in your inventory." ([Container Utilities](https://www.nexusmods.com/subnautica/mods/x) already does that and more.)
+- "Now when you open a container that allows to add only certain types of items, you can easily see those items in your inventory."
+(Container Utilities (WIP) already does that and more.)

 ---